Skip to main content

 How do life insurance over 60 policies work?

-The bigger the risk is to the insurer of having to pay out, the more you will have to pay in monthly or annual premiums.
-Your age is going to be considered as a risk factor that is likely to increase the cost of your premiums.
+Insurance costs are based in part on risk.
+If an insurer concludes there’s a relatively big chance of them having to pay out, the more you’ll pay in monthly or annual premiums.
+Along with lifestyle and your medical history, age is considered as a risk factor that is likely to impact on the cost of your premiums.

-However, with advancements in healthcare and general standards in living, the typical lifespan for many people is well above the age of 60.
+However, with advancements in healthcare and general standards in living the typical lifespan is well above the age of 60.
+Men aged 65 can expect to live for almost another 20 years, while women a further 22 years, on average.
 This means that finding relatively cheap life insurance for over 60s is possible.

 Does age matter regarding life insurance?

-This type of cover is often referred to as term life insurance, while any cover that offers you a guaranteed payout regardless of when you die is often known as life assurance.
+This type of cover is often referred to as term life insurance.
+Any cover that offers you a guaranteed payout regardless of when you die is often known as life assurance.

 Life assurance or term life insurance for over 60s?

-Life assurance can be quite a bit more expensive than term life insurance, and if you're over 60, you will need to weigh up how much the extra cost is worth to you, considering the circumstances.
+Life assurance can be quite a bit more expensive than term life insurance.
+So, if you're over 60, you’ll need to weigh up how much the extra cost is worth to you, considering the circumstances.

 For example, if you're 65 years old and you're looking for life insurance, it's important to ask yourself how many years of cover you would realistically need - this is the 'term'.
-One insurer may offer you whole of life insurance, to cover you even if you die at 100 years old, and another insurer may cover you for up to 20 years from the time of the policy being taken out.
+One insurer may offer you whole of life insurance, to cover you even if you die at 100 years old.
+Another insurer may cover you for up to 20 years from the time of the policy being taken out.

-You will need to look at the cost, how important that final payout is for you and your loved ones, and what the fine print says under what circumstances you would be able to claim.
+You’ll need to look at the cost, how important that final payout is for you and your family, and when you’d be able to claim.

-For instance, many insurers will not pay out if you die within a year of taking out the policy, so your actual cover may not kick in until a year or two after.
+For instance, many insurers won’t pay out if you die within a year of taking out the policy, so your actual cover may not kick in until a year or two after.

 However, there are some factors you can control to get a cheaper deal on life insurance for over 60s.